A portmanteau of two Filipino parents

 She was young when she got married.
 The big, grown-up 19, the age when she believed she knew everything.
 When she knew what choices to make.
 When she chose to marry the man who tried winning her over in a timeframe of three months.
 She had dreams of becoming a nurse, helping others, wanting to make a change in the world.
 She was good at that—taking care of others before herself.
 Maybe it was because she had many siblings that she came to understand not everyone could fend for themselves.

 She wanted to be bigger—she was bigger—than the small town of San Felipe.
 But she got married at 19.
-Stuck serving a man who seemed as warm as the Philippine sun but was as cold as a Melbourne winter.
+Stuck serving a man who seemed as warm as the Filipino sun but was as cold as a Melbourne winter.
 She moved to Australia for him.
 Knew no one but him and his family.
 She studied to be a nurse at Victoria University but never finished her course.

 She was isolated with only her love to save her.

 Then out popped a son, tanned skin like his father’s, with a smile as wide as his mother’s, and she finally had something to live for.
-She did everything she could to raise him with love she never felt anywhere else.
+She did everything she could to raise him with the love she never felt anywhere else.
 Dolls were bought, Barbie movies were watched, and she didn’t care.
 She just wanted to make her son happy.

 One birthday, her son wished for a sibling, and who was she to deny her son a playmate?
 Now creating two children, she didn’t mind that her husband was everything but the feeling of venturing to the beach on extra humid days.
 She didn’t mind that her wedding ring got stolen in the middle of the night.
 She didn’t mind that she had to carry all her burdens and homesickness alone inside her.
 All the love she needed came out of her.